On the pointwise periodicity of multiplicative and additive functions: Preliminary results

-\section{\textbf{Preliminary results}}
+\section{Preliminary results}

-In this section we review the theory of extremal orders for arithmetic functions.
-We revisit, as is essential in our studies, the notion of the maximal and the minimal orders of various arithmetic functions.
-We then leverage this concepts in the sequel to establish particular examples to the main results of this paper.
+In this section, we review the theory of \emph{extremal orders} for arithmetic functions.
+We revisit, as is essential in our studies, the notion of the \emph{maximal} and the \emph{minimal} orders of various arithmetic functions.
+We then leverage these concepts in the sequel to establish particular examples of the main results of this paper.